philipbenton/practice_mx/README.md

 [Gridset.scss](http://gridsetapp.com) - Gridset is a tool for making grids.
 Included is a default set of grids, update to use your own grid.

+[Typeplate.scss](http://typeplate.com) - Typeplate is a “typographic starter kit”.
+We don’t make aesthetic design choices, but define proper markup with extensible styling for common typographic patterns.

 ## Typography

 [TypeKit](http://typekit.com) -